 Board composition-and alignment with strategy-is a key priority.
-Given the demands of today's business and risk environment not to mention increasing scrutiny by investors, regulators, and the media-a critical priority for almost every board is to align boardroom talent with company strategy, both for the short-term and the long-term as the strategy evolves.
+Given the demands of today's business and risk environment not to mention increasing scrutiny by investors, regulators, and the media-a critical priority for most every board is to align boardroom talent with company strategy, both for the short-term and the long-term as the strategy evolves.
 Survey respondents identified several related reasons for this intense focus on board composition, including the need for greater diversity, and the need for directors with an understanding of the competitive environment, the pace of technology change, and the potential disruptors of the company's business model.

 Significant barriers exist to building a high-performing board.
-The barrier most frequently cited by survey respondents in Nigeria was "finding directors with both general business experience and specific expertise needed by the company" (62 percent).
-A board culture that does not encourage questioning and open discussion ranked second (48 percent), followed by lack of robust board and individual director evaluations (43 percent).
-Lastly, the difficulty in removing underperforming directors (38 percent).
+The barrier most frequently cited by survey respondents was "finding directors with both general business experience and specific expertise needed by the company" (69 percent).
+Identifying the board's future talent needs ranked second (55 percent), followed by resistance to change due to "status quo" thinking (43 percent).

 Despite wide recognition of the importance of succession planning in achieving optimal board composition, few boards have a formal succession plan in place.
-While the vast majority of survey respondents said that a formal board succession plan is a key mechanism to achieving the right board composition, only 33 percent of respondents in Nigeria reported having either a formal succession plan in place or in process.
+While the vast majority of survey respondents said that a formal board succession plan is a key mechanism to achieving the right board composition, only 31 percent reported having either a formal succession plan in place or in process.

 There are important mechanisms to help maintain optimal board composition-but they are often underutilized.
-Respondents overwhelmingly cited robust board evaluations (87 percent globally and 90 percent in Nigeria) as well as formal succession plans (77 percent globally and 76 percent in Nigeria) as the most effective mechanisms to achieve the right board composition.
-However, as noted above, few boards have formal succession plans in place, and almost half cite "lack of robust board and individual director evaluations" among the greatest barriers to building and maintaining a high-performing board.
+Respondents overwhelmingly cited robust board evaluations (87 percent) and formal succession plans (77 percent) as the most effective mechanisms to achieve the right board composition.
+However, as noted above, few boards have formal succession plans in place, and nearly one-third cite "lack of robust board and individual director evaluations" and "difficulty in removing underperforming directors" as among the greatest barriers to building and maintaining a high-performing board.

 Generating the necessary change and turnover to achieve the "right" board composition requires an active approach.
 The survey findings point to the need for a strategic, integrated approach to board succession planning, composition, and diversity, which should be part of discussions by the full board about long-term strategy.
+Of course, robust board and individual director evaluations are also critical-and a key area that requires attention by many boards.